jskhu/jskhu.github.io/_posts/2020-09-20-farthest-point-sampling.md

 # The algorithm

-Open-MMLab's OpenPCDet has many clear implementations of many 3D object detection algorithms.
+Open-MMLab's OpenPCDet has many clear implementations of 3D object detection algorithms.
 I would recommend going through the repository to understand the algorithms yourself.
 OpenPCDet has their own implementation of FPS (linked [here](https://github.com/open-mmlab/OpenPCDet/blob/master/pcdet/ops/pointnet2/pointnet2_batch/src/sampling_gpu.cu#L101)) which we'll go through now.

-The algorithm is wrtten.
+The algorithm is written in CUDA.
 I'll try and explain some of the concepts as they come up but I would recommend reading [this](https://www.nvidia.com/docs/IO/116711/sc11-cuda-c-basics.pdf) for an excellent primer on CUDA basics.

 {% highlight c++ %}
 template <unsigned int block_size>